Archives by date

 Where the Road Ends

 Cormac McCarthy’s The Road explores the bleak and barren post-apocalyptic world of a father and his son and their journey to find sanctuary.
 As the father and son travel throughout the novel they travel farther and farther down the road.
-In this new world cannibalism is among the horrors have become normalized, and life in itself has become a tragedy.

 Picture of old Rolleiform camera